madcato/iOS-Boilerplate/README.md

 - LoginPresenter: This class adapts the data to the final data types that will be showed in the view.
 Transformations like Date to String and texts translations are made by this class.
 - LoginRouter: This class manages the view transitions.
 - LoginWorker: This class implements the functionality.

+## Implementation sample with Redux Architecture

+In the group ```iOS-Boilerplate/Login/Redux``` you can find the sample files implementing a login functionality using an [Redux based architecture named ReSwift](https://github.com/ReSwift/ReSwift):

+Files:

+- LoginReduxViewController: view controller that manages the login view, also Store, Action and Reducer.

 ## Antoher implementation sample with Clean-Swift Architecture